 Welcome to Giraffe class.

 You have finally reached Year 6 and are now the oldest and most responsible children in Barley Close.
 We have a busy and exciting year ahead of us!
 Your class teachers are Mrs. Daniel on a Monday and Mrs. Popel Tuesday - Friday.
-Our teaching assistants are Mrs. Harris and Mrs.Spindler.
-We are all looking forward to making this the best Year 6 ever!
+Our teaching assistant this year is Mrs Harris, who also covers Mrs Popel's PPA on a Friday.

 A message from Mrs. Daniel....